MFlorO/30-Days-Of-React/03_Day_Setting_Up/03_setting_up.md

 It is good to know these folders and files.

-- node_modules - stores all the necessary node packages of the React applications.
+<span style="color: yellow"> - node_modules - stores all the necessary node packages of the React applications. </span>

-- Public

-  - index.html - the only HTML file we have in the entire application
+<span style="color: yellow"> - Public : - index.html - the only HTML file we have in the entire application </span>
 - favicon.ico - an icon file
-  - manifest.json - is used to make the application a progressive web app
+<span style="color: yellow"> - manifest.json - is used to make the application a progressive web app </span>
 - other images - open graph images(open graph images are images which are visible when a link share on social media)
-  - robots.txt - information, if the website allows web scraping
+<span style="color: yellow"> - robots.txt - information, if the website allows web scraping </span>

-- src
+<span style="color: yellow"> - src </span>
  - App.css, index.css - are different CSS files
  - index.js - a file which allows to connect all the components with index.html
  - App.js - A file where we usually import most of the presentational components
  - serviceWorker.js: is used to add progressive web app features
  - setupTests.js - to write testing cases

-- package.json- List of packages the applications uses
+<span style="color: yellow">- package.json- List of packages the applications uses </span>
-- .gitignore - React boilerplate comes with git initiated, and the .gitingore allows files and folders not to be pushed to GitHub
+<span style="color: yellow"> - .gitignore - React boilerplate comes with git initiated, and the .gitingore allows files and folders not to be pushed to GitHub </node>
-- README.md - Markdown file to write documentation
+<span style="color: yellow"> - README.md - Markdown file to write documentation </node>
-- yarn.lock or package-lock.json - a means to lock the version of the package
+<span style="color: yellow"> - yarn.lock or package-lock.json - a means to lock the version of the package </node>

 ![React Boilerplate](../images/react_boilerplate.png)